Joseph-Gill/tax-backend/Readme.md

 * `/api/groups/group/<int:group_id>/user/` POST: Add a user to a specified group, triggers registration on new to app users
 * `/api/groups/me/` GET: Get all groups of the logged-in user
 * `/api/groups/group/<int:group_id>/` GET, PATCH, DELETE: Get, update, delete a specified group
-* `/api/groups/group/<int:group_id>/removeusers/` DELETE: Delete a list of users from a specified group, and all that groups projects
+* `/api/groups/group/<int:group_id>/removeusers/` DELETE: Delete a list of users from a specified group, and all that group's projects
 * `/api/groups/project/<int:project_id>/` GET: Get the group a specified project belongs to

 #### Entities